JackDanna/FogentRoleplayTemplate/README.md

 ### Combat Roll Dice Pool

-A Combat Roll Dice Pool is the result of the Governing Skill Dice Pool modified by the Combat Roll's "Dice Pool Modifier" and "Base Dice Tier Adjustment" ( including the same stats on any Ammo being used as part of the Combat Roll ).
+A Combat Roll Dice Pool is the result of the Governing Skill Dice Pool modified by the Combat Roll's "Dice Pool Modifier" and "Base Dice Adjustment" ( including the same stats on any Ammo being used as part of the Combat Roll ).
 This Dice Pool represent's the character's effectiveness in combat.

-- +Base Dice (defaults to 3d6, varies with Base Dice Tier Adjustments from the Combat Roll and Ammo)
+- +Base Dice (defaults to 3d6, varies with Base Dice Adjustments from the Combat Roll and Ammo)
 - +/- 1d6 per Weapon Skill
 - +/- 1d6 per STR, RFX, or INT if Governing Attribute of Combat Skill
 - +/- Combat Roll's Dice Pool Mods